uccser/cs-unplugged/docs/source/author/topics.rst

 Programming Exercises File
 ------------------------------------------------------------------------------

 This file defines the programming exercises for a particular topic, including their respective attributes.

-The location of this file is within a programming exercises folder.
+The location of this file is within a programming exercises directory.
 This file is listed in a :ref:`topic-file`.

 The file should have the following key/value pair structure: